Pupil Premium Grant (PPG) – Information for parents/carers

-For parents and carers who receive the benefits listed in the information leaflet below, the additional Pupil Premium funding is still available to school.
+For parents and carers who receive the benefits listed in the information leaflet below, the additional Pupil Premium funding is available to school.
 We ask you to complete a very short online form in order to register for this.

 The Government believes that Head Teachers and school leaders should decide how to use the Pupil Premium to best meet the needs of the school community, based upon their knowledge of pupil needs and from other sources of advice, including DfE published findings on effective ways to provide support.
 The intended aim is to ‘diminish the difference’ between vulnerable or disadvantaged children and those above the low-income threshold.
 Schools are, however, accountable for the decisions they make through the performance tables which show the performance of vulnerable pupils compared with their peers.
 It is also a requirement that annual reports are published on the school’s website.

-Here at Boyne Hill, we analyse the needs of all our children to identify priority groups and individuals and strive to ensure that teaching and learning opportunities meet the needs of all of the pupils.
+Here at Boyne Hill, we analyse the needs of all our pupils to identify priority groups and individuals and strive to ensure that teaching and learning opportunities meet the needs of all of them.

 We work hard to ensure that appropriate provision is made for pupils who belong to vulnerable groups and this includes ensuring that the needs of vulnerable pupils are adequately assessed and addressed.

 In making provision for vulnerable or disadvantaged pupils, we recognise that not all pupils who generate Pupil Premium funding are underachieving.
 We also recognise that not all pupils who are vulnerable or disadvantaged are registered for or qualify for this funding.

 The funding received is used to provide academic support to boost attainment, emotional or behavioural support to improve wellbeing and self-esteem or as a means by which pupils’ learning and/or experiences in education may be enriched.
-Some children will work with an adult on a 1:1 basis and some in a small learning intervention group.
+Some children will work with an adult on a 1:1 basis and some in a small group.

 Speech and Language Therapy support